AutoRegressive Moving Average (ARMA) models: A Comprehensive Guide

 which is I(1), then

-If we want to create an ARMA model, we would need to differentiate the data one time in order to use it.
+If we want to create an ARMA model, we would need to differentiate the data once in order to use it.
 So,

 $$\Delta Y_t \sim \text{ ARMA(p,q)} \text{ or } Y_t \sim \text{ ARIMA(p,1,q)}$$